 Originally from Brinkworth, a small farming community in South Australia’s mid north, Rachel Brereton has had a connection with the land for as long as she can remember.
 An entrepreneur in her own right, Rachel forged her career in rural industries as a self-employed bookkeeper, and later a long-standing employee of Pangkarra Pty Ltd. Now based on a small hobby farm just outside of Clare, Rachel’s proudest achievement is her three children – Abbie, Mitch and Cooper.
 Rachel’s zest for rural life is infectious, citing that her favourite thing about being a rural woman is that “you never experience the same day twice”.

-When asked what concerned Rachel about the work health and safety of those in rural industries, Rachel highlighted the impact of fatigue – particularly whilst working under pressure to “beat the weather or to meet a deadline”.
+When asked what concerned Rachel about the health and safety of those in rural industries, Rachel highlighted the impact of fatigue – particularly whilst working under pressure to “beat the weather or to meet a deadline”.
 Rachel reinforced the importance of using the quieter times as an opportunity to acknowledge risk and to make improvements, in addition to – where possible – standardising the way the work is done.

 How would you describe yourself in three words?